chinasatokolo/BlackinComputing/README.md

 * [The National GEM Consortium](https://www.gemfellowship.org/): The mission of The National GEM Consortium is to enhance the value of the nation’s human capital by increasing the participation of underrepresented groups (African Americans, American Indians, and Hispanic Americans) at the master’s and doctoral levels in engineering and science.

 * [The National Society of Black Engineers](https://nsbe.org/home.aspx): The mission of the National Society of Black Engineers is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally and positively impact the community.”

+* [Tech Stack'd](https://www.techstackd.com/): Tech Stack’d is an online community for underrepresented adults who want to advance their careers in tech, whether that’s through starting a tech company or joining a technical career like software engineering.

 ### Venture Capital